mauromorello/HAHIGH/README.md

 2. The **barebones custom card gist** from [@thomasloven](https://github.com/thomasloven):
    [https://gist.github.com/thomasloven/1de8c62d691e754f95b023105fe4b74b](https://gist.github.com/thomasloven/1de8c62d691e754f95b023105fe4b74b)

+> **Important Note:**
+>
-> **Important Note:** Highcharts supports hundreds of configuration parameters.
+> - Highcharts supports hundreds of configuration parameters.
 This card only exposes a core subset of them.
 If you need more advanced customizations, you may need to modify the source or incorporate additional Highcharts options manually.
+> - This is a private attempt to porting highcharts in HA.
+If future version of both HA, Influx or Highcharts will have disrupting update, this may not work anymore.
+> - This repository is not intendet to be maintained, just a placeholder.
+Feel free to copy or use as toilet paper.

 ---